On the Provable Performance Guarantee of Efficient Reasoning Models: Theoretical Analysis

 \section{Theoretical Analysis}

-In this section, we aim to introduce the PAC guarantee.
+In this section, we aim to build the PAC guarantee.
 Our PAC reasoning builds upon the theoretical foundation established by the distribution-free risk control framework \citep{angelopoulos2025learn}.
-As discussed in Appendix~\ref{sec:from_ltt_to_pac}, our PAC reasoning problem can be viewed as a generalization of the distribution-free risk control method.
 It provides the mathematical foundation for our risk control type method on the characteristics of PAC reasoning.
 In detail, if the performance loss \(L(u)\) is bounded by a UCB, and the UCB based on CLT or concentration inequality is valid as Assumption~\ref{assump:validity}, we can prove the PAC guarantee as follows.